jasonkiss/web-standards/guidance/assessment-guides/web-a11y-standard-assessment-guide.md

 1. Open the web page to be tested.
 2. Identify images of text.
-	*	In Firefox, with the Web Developer toolbar, select "Images > Display Alt Attributes", and "Images > Outline Images > Outline All Images", and "Images > Outline Images > Outline Background Images" for various effects that will help you find the images on the page.
+	*	With the Web Developer extension in Firefox or Chrome, select "Images > Display Alt Attributes", and "Images > Outline Images > Outline All Images", and "Images > Outline Images > Outline Background Images" for various effects that will help you find the images on the page.
 3. Disregard any images of text that are:
 	*	essential, e.g. a logo, brand name, or facsimile of an historic document; or
 	*	customisable, i.e. the user can specify settings (font, size, etc.) for the text in the image.